Atlanta Track Club Coaching Staff

 Amy Begley, Coach

-At the University of Arkansas, Amy was a 15-time All-American and two-time NCAA National Champion.
-Since retiring from professional competition, she coached at the University of Connecticut and founded the Distance Divas in Portland, OR, to help post-collegiate women bridge the gap to a possible professional career.
-In 2016, Amy experienced the marathon for the first time running for Kilometer Kids at the TCS New York City Marathon.
+Since retiring from professional competition, Amy has been an influential coach and a leader in the sport.
+She coached cross country and track at the University of Connecticut and founded the Distance Divas in Portland, Oregon, helping post-collegiate women bridge the gap to a professional career.
+Amy has also served in leadership positions and on various committees for USA Track and Field including, most recently, the organization's Board of Directors.